ftcconsultoria/siscontRestaurantesV2/README.md

 includes a `CEMP_PK` foreign key so that contacts belong to a specific company.
 The synchronization routine now uploads these client records to Supabase together with products and photos.

+Orders are stored in `PEDI_DOCUMENTOS` and each order can now contain multiple products through the `PEDI_ITENS` table.
+The SQL statement used to create this table is available at `sql/create_pedi_itens.sql`.
+When editing an order the application calculates `PDOC_VLR_TOTAL` automatically from the sum of its items.